 Ingrid shared her mind map of how she viewed the school, its community and the learning with the children at the centre.
 What makes Glaitness unique, different from other schools in Orkney.
 The map shows the wellbeing indicators, respectful relationships, leadership at all levels (pupils, not just adults doing things), partnerships with the community, skills for learning, life and work, achieving the best potential, respect and genuinely learning, from nursery through school life and beyond.
 Children need to know why they are doing the learning.
 Pupil voice and parental learning and engagement is crucial.
 The Senior Leadership Team comprises of Ingrid, Sharon, Kate, Carmel, Shaun and Helen.
 A Junior Leadership Team would focus on what is important to pupils.

 9.3 Pivotal Training – during the October in-service, staff participated in training based on the book by Paul Dix called ‘When the Adults Change, Everything Changes’.
 KGS are planning to take the trainer up in February.
 The content included 5 pillars of learning around consistent routines and behaviours.
 We have looked at our 6 school rules, but when we unpicked it, we found that folk could remember the first 3 which were what he said were important – Ready, Respect and Safe.
 Work has been done with the staff and this been shared with pupils at Assembly.
 The rules now adopted by Glaitness are Being Ready, Being Respectful and Being Safe.
 This is to be shared with parents so that they can share these at home.
 All members of staff know this routine, can use the shared language – ‘you are being respectful’, ‘you are being safe’.
 Kate said it was positive reinforcement of actions with pupils during the day that builds a positive ethos.
 Staff are on the lookout for best conduct – noticing those pupils who quietly get on with things.
 Some of the training mentioned recognition boards – school is in the process of looking at this.
-The trainer noted 3 things children see as top rewards – praise, postive postcard/note home and a positive phone call home.
+The trainer noted 3 things children see as top rewards – praise, positive postcard/note home and a positive phone call home.
 We have the Golden Book which staff make notes of good behaviour in and at Assembly these are read out.
 The pupil mentioned is given a golden sticker at Assembly.
 The parent reps thought the positive postcard was a great idea which can be kept and shared with the wider family.
 The trainer described scripting conversations for particular situations and 30 day challenges.
 Potential P7 Ambassadors are interviewed and have to adhere to a code of conduct.

 The physical look and environment of the school - corridors, walls, foyer etc., are being reviewed and revamped.
 Some are blank at the moment while ideas are being sought, considered and implemented.